-ignores the fact that the applicant had submitted a plain paper application on 02.01.2014 within three months from the date of death of his father.
-It is submitted that the applicant went to the office of the respondent authorities to know the fate of the application but the respondent's office denied to provide such Proforma Application.
+application has to be preferred by the applicant in the prescribed proforma being annexures "A" and "B".
+Though the reasoned order records that the proforma application was submitted on 24.03.2021, having a delay of two years one month and fifteen days, but it ignores the fact that the applicant had submitted a plain paper application on 21.06.2019 within five months from the date of death of his father.
+If the proforma application was submitted on 24.03.2021 and if the two years permissible time for such submission is to be counted, then the delay was of only one month and fifteen days.
+It is submitted that after the COVID-19 lockdown period, the applicant went to the office of the respondent authorities to know the fate of the application but the respondent's office denied to provide such Proforma Application.

-Learned counsel for the respondents had submitted that as per clause 10(b) of Notification No.251-Emp, the applicant was required to submit his application within the time-limit in the prescribed proforma and it was submitted after a gap of three years three months and eleven days, which led to rejection of the prayer for compassionate employment.
+Mr. S. Ghosh, learned counsel for the respondents had submitted that as per clause 10(b) of Notification No.251-Emp, the applicant was required to submit his application within the time-limit in the prescribed proforma and it was submitted after a gap of two years one month and fifteen days, which led to rejection of the prayer for compassionate employment.

-The Tribunal finds it a fact that the applicant had submitted his plain paper application dated 02.01.2014 within the stipulated time having the seal and signature of the Assistant Engineer, Public Works Department, Burdwan, East Sub-Division and it was forwarded to the Executive Engineer-I, Public Works Department Burdwan Division.
-The respondent authority has completely missed this submission of plain paper application within time and relied only on the fact of submission of the proforma application, which was submitted after delay of only one year and three months after counting the two year permissible time.
+The Tribunal finds it a fact that the applicant had submitted his plain paper application dated 21.06.2019 within the stipulated time having the seal and signature of the Extension Officer (Sericulture), State Grainage, Amrity, Malda and the office of the Deputy Director of The respondent authority has completely missed this vital Textiles (Seri.), Malda. information of COVID-19 pandemic and submission of plain paper application within time and relied only on the fact of submission of the proforma application, which was submitted after delay of only one month and fifteen days after counting the two year permissible time.
 As is the norm and as stated by the applicant in the application, the legal heir of the deceased employee first submits a plain paper application for compassionate employment.
 After preliminary examination and only after satisfaction of the local officials, a copy of the application in prescribed form is handed over to the applicant/legal heirs.
 The applicants usually do not have access to such prescribed form, this being the reality more in rural areas.
 In this case, though the applicant had submitted his plain paper application within the period but a prescribed proforma was not handed over to him.
 When it was handed over to him, the time allowed for such submission had long passed.
-My attention has been drawn to clause 10 (bb) of Notification No.26-Emp dated 1st March, 2016, which gives clear responsibility to the office of the respondent in guiding applicants applying for appointment on compassionate ground.
-The relevant part is as under:-
+My attention has been drawn to clause 10 (bb) of Notification No.26-Emp dated 1st March, 2016, which gives clear responsibility to the office of the respondent in guiding applicants applying for appointment on